 This is important, because it will ultimately be the intrinsic—or internal—motivations that drive your audience.
 (This is similar to the StoryBrand notion of the internal problem.)

-However, it will be the external elements that others see, and that in turn motivate others to join in.
+However, it will be the external element that others see, and that in turn motivate more to join in.
 Zichermann and Linder conclude: “Gamified systems lean heavily on psychological and virtual rewards for driving meaningful behavior.”

 Gamifying Your Business